-In NSW, all drink driving cases are taken seriously by the court, because drink driving poses a serious risk of injury to members of the public.
+In NSW, all drink driving cases are taken seriously because drink driving poses a serious risk of injury to members of the public.

 Will I lose my licence?

-Getting a “section 10” means that you will not be disqualified from driving, not be fined and you will be able to keep your licence.
+For offences before 20 May 2019, it is possible to obtain a Conditional Release Order with no conviction or a Section 10, which means that you will not be disqualified from driving, not be fined and will be able to keep your licence.

-Our experienced drink driving lawyers know how to present Low Range drink driving matters in a way that gives you the best chance of keeping your licence.
+Our experienced drink driving lawyers know how to present Low Range Drink Driving matters in a way that gives you the best chance of retaining your licence.

 What are the penalties for Low Range PCA?

-The maximum penalty for a Low Range drink driving offence, if it is your first major traffic offence within 5 years, is a fine of $1,100.00 an automatic disqualification period of 6 months.
-The minimum disqualification period a Magistrate can hand down is 3 months
+If you were convicted before 20 May 2019, the maximum penalty for a Low Range drink driving offence, if it is your first major traffic offence within 5 years, is a fine of $1,100.00, an automatic disqualification period of 6 months.
+The minimum disqualification period a Magistrate can hand down is 3 months.

 Penalties for two or more major traffic offences within 5 years

-The maximum penalty for a Low Range drink driving offence, if it is your second or subsequent major offence within 5 years, is a fine of $2,200.00 a maximum disqualification period of 12 months.
+If it is your second or subsequent major offence within 5 years, the maximum penalty for a Low Range drink driving offence is a fine of $2,200.00, a maximum disqualification period of 12 months.
 The minimum disqualification period a Magistrate can hand down is 6 months.

 Where a second or subsequent offence of this nature occurs within 5 years, then a mandatory minimum period of 12 months using an interlock device will be imposed.

-However, if the Magistrate can be persuaded to deal with the matter pursuant to section 10 of the Crimes (Sentencing Procedure) Act, you will not be disqualified from driving and will avoid a criminal record.
+However, if the Magistrate can be persuaded to deal with the matter pursuant to section 10 of the Crimes (Sentencing Procedure) Act, or by way of a Conditional Release Order without conviction, you will not be disqualified from driving and will avoid a criminal record.